jenchick/Election_Analysis/README.md

 ## Project Overview
 ### Purpose
 A Colorado Board of Elections employee requested an election audit of a recent local congressional election.
-The audit task to complete are as follows:
+The audit tasks to complete are as follows:
 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.